Skip to content

 • Media files — Back these up separately; Dubby doesn’t modify your media

 SQLite in WAL mode supports concurrent reads during writes.
-You can copy the database while the server is running, but you must copy all three files together:
+You can copy the database while the server is running:

 Terminal window